 - The Berkey system is undoubtedly one of the most powerful reverse osmosis alternatives on the market.
 The level of purification using mostly activated carbon is impressive.

-For more information on the AquaTru system, we recommend clicking here to read the most current reviews at Amazon.
-You’ll find that there’s a greater percentage of negative reports for the AquaTru water filter than the Berkey.
+For more information on the AquaTru system, we recommend clicking here #ad to read reviews at Amazon.

 Replacement Filter Cost Comparison